preronam/ReadMeGen/README.md

-# **Read me Generator**
+# **Read Me Generator**

 ## Description
-Read Me Generator is a CLI application that allows the user to create polished and professional Read Me files for their Github repositories
+Read Me Generator is a CLI application that allows the user to create polished and professional Read Me files for Github repositories
 ## Table of contents
 - [Description](#Description)
 - [Installation](#Installation)